Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3

-As illustrated in figure~\ref{fig:full_stream_size} (bottom), these charged particles are classified into track categories according to the sub-detectors in which they leave hits. \textit{Long} tracks deliver the best momentum resolution and precise vertex association. \textit{Upstream} tracks correspond to low-momentum particles deflected by the magnet, while \textit{Downstream} and \textit{T} tracks are linked to long-lived decays such as $K_S^0$ or $\Lambda$.
-Finally, \textit{VELO} tracks are essential for reconstructing the primary interaction vertices.
-Combined with particle-identification information from the Ring Imaging Cherenkov (RICH) detectors, this tracking data dominates the event size.
+As illustrated in figure~\ref{fig:full_stream_size} (bottom), these charged particles are classified into track categories according to the sub-detectors in which they leave hits. \textit{Long} tracks are reconstructed with hits in the vertex locator (VELO), a high precision silicon detector surrounding the interaction region, and in the downstream tracking stations, providing the best momentum resolution and vertex association. \textit{Upstream} tracks have hits in the VELO and upstream tracking stations only and typically correspond to low momentum particles that do not traverse the full spectrometer. \textit{Downstream} and \textit{T} tracks are reconstructed without VELO information and are characteristic of long lived decays such as $K_S^0$ or $\Lambda$, with \textit{T} tracks using only downstream station hits. \textit{VELO} tracks use hits only in the VELO and are essential for tracking and vertexing close to the interaction point, in particular for reconstructing primary vertices.
+Together with particle identification from the Ring Imaging Cherenkov detectors, the tracking information dominates the event size.
+For a more detailed information on the track types and their reconstruction, see Ref.~\cite{LHCb-DP-2022-002}.
 This consideration leads us to the central question: \begin{quote} \itshape How can the relevant components of an event be identified efficiently, in a fast and inclusive manner, without introducing sensitivity to specific decay topologies or kinematic properties? \end{quote}